erikamaker/bonecrawl/README.md

 # THERE'S BEEN A MISTAKE

 You wake up in a dim dungeon, dead.
-A prisoner of the sprawling underworld, your eternal fate is demonic torture.
+A prisoner of the sprawling underworld, your eternal fate is demonic judgment.
 Except, you don't belong here.
 Fight through the nine labyrinthian levels of perdition.
 Face treacherous demons, reclaim your bones, and save your soul.

 # ABOUT THE ENGINE

 In 2003, my mom linked me to a .zip file of some text adventures.
 That's all it took.
-Very shy, I spent a lot of my youth on solo adventures that unfolded before me in terminal-green characters across a curved black screen.
+I spent a lot of my youth on solo adventures that unfolded before me in terminal-green characters across a curved black screen.
 For 20 years, I've dreamt of building my own adventure and, in 2019, I broke ground on the rogue-like realization of its engine.
 Here it is, warts and all.

 The idea was to create a text-based RPG that felt action-oriented.
 It needed to work with words alone, yet stay far away from the realm of multiple-choice CYOAs to maximize on replayability.
 I wanted the player to experience a full and unique adventure, complete with NSWE navigation, a visual grid map of coordinates, a hearts bar display, inventory management, dynamic terrain, tools and weapons crafting, turn-based battling, layered lore, magick casting, reactive characters, environmental puzzles, and a heck of a lot more.

 # PROGRESS UPDATE

+> The last 18 days have been all about battle methods, equipping items, refactoring, and polishing.
+There's only one class left to build before the level can be written.
+Following that, hosting a live demo on www.bonecrawl.com.
+We're in the final stretch!
+Woo!

+6/18/23

 > I never liked that the Board class contained (what should have been) the player (class) data, and knew that the classes should be distinct from one another.
 So, I abstracted the player from the board, and made it its own class.
 Now that I'm not possessed by that spirit, it's time to finish up the last few classes.